Resource Bundle

 Content and encoding

-files are simple plain text files.
+properties files are simple plain text files.
 They contain a list of messages that are identified

 by keys.
 Use a comment before the key to provide translator instruction.